Starry Starry Night

 Starry Starry Night is a bi-annual event that helps to support the performing arts at Ursuline.
 Proceeds from this event have helped to fund many improvements for Ursuline's performing arts, including the Boston Grand Piano, new curtains in the Besl Theatre, additional lights for the stage, and a new sound board.

-This year’s event will take place on Saturday, March 11, 2017.
-Doors open at 6:00 p.m.
-The evening includes live performances from Ursuline student groups, raffles, as well as the induction of the 2017 Performing Arts Hall of Fame member, Ms. Theresa Rebeck '76.
+This year’s event took place on Saturday, March 11, 2017.
+The evening included live performances from Ursuline student groups, raffles, as well as the induction of the 2017 Performing Arts Hall of Fame member, Ms. Theresa Rebeck '76.

 2017 Ursuline Academy Performing Arts Hall of Fame Inductee: